 Babies from the age of birth until approximately 6 months of age have what is referred to as an “open gut”.
-This terms simply means that the cells that line the small intestines have spaces inbetween them that allow macromolecules (which includes proteins and pathogens) to pass directly in the bloodstream.
-This open gut is benefical in many ways which allows the antibodies from the breastmilk to pass directly into the infant’s blood while also being coated with IgA antibodies from the milk to provide passive immunity.
+This terms simply means that the cells that line the small intestines have spaces in between them that allow macromolecules (which includes proteins and pathogens) to pass directly in the bloodstream.
+This open gut is beneficial in many ways which allows the antibodies from the breast milk to pass directly into the infant’s blood while also being coated with IgA antibodies from the milk to provide passive immunity.
 However, this also means that whole proteins from foods (which may carry pathogens) can pass right through as well.

 Get this – there are many different, specific types of enzymes for particular types of food.
 Some enzymes are present in extremely low levels or are entirely absent from a baby’s digestive system.

-For example, amylase, which is a key player in the digestion of carbohydrate is virtually nonexistent in the pancreas until at least six months of age.
-Or ptyalin, an enzyme in the saliva that breaksdown carbs, is not present until around 12 months of age.
+For example, amylase, which is a key player in the digestion of carbohydrate, is virtually nonexistent in the pancreas until at least six months of age.
+Or ptyalin, an enzyme in the saliva that breaks down carbohydrates, is not present until around 12 months of age.

 Many other carbohydrate enzymes (maltase, isomaltase and sucrase) do not reach optimal levels until around 7 months.

-When food is introduced to a baby’s system before it is able to correctly digestive and absorb them then you will see certain reactions, such as constipation, gas, fussiness, diarrhea, and digective upset.
+When food is introduced to a baby’s system before it is able to correctly digestive and absorb them then you will see certain reactions, such as constipation, gas, fussiness, diarrhea, and digestive upset.